+'''

-POLI 145.
-Politics and Society (3 hrs)
+POLI 230.
+State and Local Government (3 hrs)

+'''

-SOCI 240.
-Globalization and Global Inequities (3 hrs)
+SOCI 220.
+Social Stratification (3 hrs)

-Other courses approved by the director of environmental studies (3-5 hrs)
+Other courses approved by the director of environmental studies (3 hrs min)

 Given the diversity of the classes within the minor, it is highly suggested that students give serious thought to what they hope to gain by adding an environmental studies minor to their course of study.
 With these goals in mind, students can select courses which will provide them the appropriate tools.